An overview of L.M. Montgomery-related news, events, calls for papers, site updates, and publications from 2025.

 Stage

-A new stage adaptation of Anne of Green Gables will premiere at this year’s Stratford Festival!
-Adapted and directed by Kat Sandler, this play will star Caroline Toal as Anne Shirley, Tim Campbell as Matthew Cuthbert, and Sarah Dodd as Marilla Cuthbert.
+A new stage adaptation of Anne of Green Gables premiered at this year’s Stratford Festival!
+Adapted and directed by Kat Sandler, this play stars Caroline Toal as Anne Shirley, Tim Campbell as Matthew Cuthbert, and Sarah Dodd as Marilla Cuthbert.

 When Anne Shirley arrives at Green Gables she’s a bit of a surprise to Matthew and Marilla Cuthbert, the brother and sister who had planned to adopt a boy to help out around the farm.
 With her tenacious spirit and winning personality, Anne earns their love and respect.
 But when Anne’s fiery temper causes sparks to fly in Avonlea, will she be able to win the town over too?
 Will her best friend Diana be lost to her forever?
 What about her arch nemesis Gilbert Blythe?